(VAP) Victoria Air Photos and Survey

 Our Purpose:

-We specialize in difficult to reach areas and islets using RPAS (Remotely Piloted Aircraft Systems with Advanced Pilot) technology with other special techniques to detect, assess and remove these environmental hazards.
+VAP specializes in difficult to reach areas using RPAS (Remotely Piloted Aircraft Systems with Advanced Pilot) with other special techniques to detect, assess, report and remove these environmental hazards.

 Summary of the source and nature of the problem we address:

 ABANDONED AND/OR DELAPITATED VESSELS: The abandonment of vessels causes both environmental and economic impacts.
 Environmental concerns including include water contamination caused by fuels, oils and greases, anti-fouling paints and toxic materials found on boats.
-The delpitated boats need hazardous material surveys completed while boats must be stripped of metal, wires before landfill accept them.
+The delpitated boats need hazardous material surveys completed.
+The wrecked boats must be stripped of metal and wires before landfill accept them.

 Efforts must be made to find the owners and raise accountability.
 The BC Government has some programs and funding to deal with this.